downthecrop/2009-Termux/README.md

 `apt-get -y update && apt-get -y install curl && curl -s https://raw.githubusercontent.com/downthecrop/2009-Termux/main/Install.sh | bash`

 this takes a lonnggg time.
+It will run in the background so you're free to use your phone and come back to it.
 When prompted setup vnc password.

 # Step 3